mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 ```

 I like to put all of my packages inside `pkg/<package name>` to keep them in
 one place.
-So let's copy the package we created above to that location
+Let's copy the package we created above to that location

 ```bash
 mkdir pkg